project-sunbird/sunbird.org-docs/developer-docs/onboarding.md

 |                            |                  |                       | DIAL Code Administrator    |                            |
 |                            |                  |                       | App Administrator          |                            |

-4.Run OnboardAPI job for onboarding API's and OndboardConsumer job for onboarding consumers.

 **Note:** The **jwt_token.txt** file is in the location home directory of the administration server.
 This file contains the jwt tokens for all the services.